Airbnb Names 10 Best Cities For Solo Travel, So It's Time To Update Your Bucket List

-Whether you're an introvert or an extrovert, there's no shortage of benefits to the experience of travelling solo.
-It allows you to create your own itinerary, operate on your own schedule (when you're a night owl travelling with a morning person, the struggle is real), meet new people, and gain a sense of independence and self-sufficiency.
+Whether you're an introvert or an extrovert, there's no shortage of benefits to the experience of traveling solo.
+It allows you to create your own itinerary, operate on your own schedule (when you're a night owl traveling with a morning person, the struggle is real), meet new people, and gain a sense of independence and self-sufficiency.

-We'd recommend going on at least one solo trip in your lifetime, but if you're already a major fan of travelling alone, chances are you're always on the lookout for new places to visit.
-Airbnb has released a list of the top 10 cities for solo travel and one look at the photos has us clamouring to hop on the next plane to one (0r 10) of these destinations.
+We'd recommend going on at least one solo trip in your lifetime, but if you're already a major fan of traveling alone, chances are you're always on the lookout for new places to visit.
+Airbnb has released a list of the top ten cities for solo travel and one look at the photos has us clamoring to hop on the next plane to one (0r ten) of these destinations.

 Advertisement